 One of the most popular smart thermostats comes from Google-owned Nest.
 The company's $249 Learning Thermostat does exactly that - you install it and control it manually for the first few days, and once it has learn your heating and cooling preferences it takes control in a bid to lower your energy usage, and save you money.

-The Nest connects to a wide range of HVAC (heating, ventilation and air conditioning) systems, comes in four colors to suit your decor, and can be operated remotely via a smartphone and tablet app.
+Available in six colors, the Nest connects to a wide range of HVAC (heating, ventilation and air conditioning) systems, comes in four colors to suit your decor, and can be operated remotely via a smartphone and tablet app.
 Geofencing means the thermostat will lower the heating when you leave the house, and switch off the hot water when you are on holiday.

 Nest's Temperature Sensor lets the thermostat know the temperature of each room, rather than the Nest only knowing the temperature of its location, which is often the hallway.
 Sensors cost $39 each, or a set of three costs $99.

 Announced in October 2020, the latest member of the Nest family is a new thermostat priced at $130.
 Simply called the Nest Thermostat, this model replaces the Thermostat E and features a smaller, simpler and more stylish design.
 This is the first Nest thermostat to be set up using the Google Home app (instead of the older Nest app), and it is claimed to work with 85 percent of 24V heating and cooling systems.
 You can check compatibility with your system here.

 Although very similar to the more expensive Nest above, the new model doesn't work with the Nest Temperature Sensor, and has a plastic housing instead of metal.
 It is available in four colors and has a one year warranty (half that of the Nest Learning Thermostat).

 Google claims both of its Nest thermostats can save an average of 10 to 12 percent on heating bills and 15 percent on cooling bills.